Overall Optimization

 “Because the design which occurs first is almost never the best possible, the prevailing system concept may need to change.
 Therefore, flexibility of organization is important to effective design.” —Melvin Conway

-At Bwin, we experienced this directly.
+At Bwin, Andy had joined as Scrum Master by this time.
+Together we experienced Conway’s Law directly.
 A Swedish component team created a dependency bottleneck that blocked progress.
 The solution was not better processes or more meetings.
-The solution was co-location—bringing the Swedish developers to Vienna.
+The solution was co-location, bringing the Swedish developers to Vienna.
 Once communication patterns changed, the architectural problems resolved themselves.

 The De-Scaling Cycle

-Scaling reveals dependencies.
+Scaling creates and amplifies dependencies.
 These dependencies appear in two interconnected forms: between Teams and organizational units, and within the structure of products and services.
 Conway’s Law tells us these are the same problem viewed from different angles.
 Organizational dependencies mirror product and service dependencies.

 Measuring What Matters

 The Agile Manifesto shifted measurement from completed activities to working software.
-AME3 extends this principle: the measure of success is the Enterprise Product, not the output of individual units.
+AME3 extends this principle further: the measure of success is the Enterprise Product, not the output of individual units.

 The Enterprise Product represents all products and services offered by the enterprise.
 It combines Arena Products from all Arenas with results from units not yet operating within AME3.
-This holistic view ensures that optimization efforts consider the complete picture.
+Avoiding suboptimization while slicing products and services into manageable units is a constant tension.
+The system design of an Arena should be optimized for low dependency, so that Teams can deliver value independently without harming the whole.

-The Goal in AME3 serves as the primary alignment mechanism.
-Unlike individual performance targets that fragment effort, the Goal unites all Teams in an Arena around a shared objective.
+The Goal translates the Ambition into actionable direction.
+It is a strategic objective that unites all Teams within an Arena around a shared outcome.
+Unlike individual performance targets that fragment effort, the Goal aligns everyone toward the same result.
 Multiple Arenas can share the same Goal, creating enterprise-wide alignment.

 The Goal differs from individual targets in crucial ways:

-Owner Accountability.
-The Owner must ensure the Goal aligns with the Ambition and the Arena Backlog.
+- Owner Accountability.
+The Arena Owner must ensure the Goal aligns with the Ambition and the Arena Backlog.
 This creates clear accountability for strategic alignment.

-Continuous Presence.
-The Owner must ensure at least one Goal is always in focus.
+- Continuous Presence.
+The Arena Owner must ensure at least one Goal is always in focus.
 The enterprise never operates without direction.

 The AME3 Response

-Enterprise-Wide Transparency.
+- Enterprise-Wide Transparency.
 The Tournament provides regular inspection of the Enterprise Product by Accountable Representatives.
-This quarterly cycle ensures that local optimizations are evaluated against enterprise outcomes.
+This cycle, typically quarterly, ensures that local optimizations are evaluated against enterprise outcomes.

-Evolution Alignment.
+- Evolution Alignment.
 Evolution Focus ensures that optimization considers where products and services are on the evolution path.
-What works in Genesis differs from what works in Commodity.
+What works in the early stages of a product (which Evolution Focus calls Genesis) differs from what works when it becomes a standardized Commodity.

 Practical Implications